Tech-by-ME/.github/README.md

-# meFund tech
+# Tech-by-ME

-Hi, we are meFund, a blockchain online platform support crowdfunding.
+Hi, we are meTeam, people who love solving problem.